rubenarturopj/airbnb_clone_001/README.md

 -   if you click on a category now, it should display selected (but only the UI set up so far, what we can see on the scren, it is not connected yet to the display listings nor anything else).

-#### Listing creation: Location selection, Map component, Country autocomplete
+#### Listing creation: Location selection, Map component, Country autocomplete.
+Step 0 and 1.

 1. In `RentModal.tsx`, create an if clause just before the return.
 This will be the next modal after clicking NEXT.
 Then replace the `onSubmit` value of the function in the return, for `onNext`.
 We are setting up function called `onNext`, `onBack` to control the flow of the modal, like when you click the button next to move to nthe next step or back to go to the previous one.